python-attrs/attrs/docs/why.rst

   One of the `reasons <https://www.python.org/dev/peps/pep-0557/#why-not-just-use-attrs>`_ to not vendor ``attrs`` in the standard library was to not impede ``attrs``'s future development.

+One way to think about ``attrs`` vs Data Classes is that ``attrs`` is a fully-fledged toolkit to write powerful classes while Data Classes are an easy way to get a class with some attributes.
+Basically what ``attrs`` was in 2015.

 …dicts?